Avoiding the Retirement Tax Trap

 • Lump Sum & Death Benefit Allowance (LSDBA): £1,073,100

-Practical tip: After the removal of the Lifetime Allowance charge, one blunt cap was replaced with allowances and death‑benefit ceilings.
+Practical tip: After the removal of the Lifetime Allowance charge, one blunt cap was replaced with allowances and lump sum death‑benefit ceilings.
 Accessing the tax-free portion of your pension requires careful planning, as phased crystallisation can be more efficient than taking lump sums.

 Individual Savings Accounts (ISAs)